proprozxy/notes/Install Ubuntu 20.04 in a CUDA compatible way.md

 Go [CUDA Toolkit Downloads | NVIDIA Developer](https://developer.nvidia.com/cuda-downloads) to choose version then follow the instructions to install

-The CUDA Toolkit includes a specific version of the NVIDIA Driver to ensure compatibility with CUDA versions.
-Therefore, when
+The CUDA Toolkit installation includes a specific version of the NVIDIA Driver to ensure compatibility with CUDA versions.

-you install the CUDA Toolkit, it automatically installs the NVIDIA Driver for the current CUDA version.
+Therefore, the NVIDIA Driver will be installed automatically for the current CUDA version when installing CUDA Toolkit.

 Use CUDA Toolkit 11.8 as an example